On continuity of Chatterjee's rank correlation and related dependence measures: Continuity of

 \section{Continuity of \(\xi\)}

-For proving a first continuity result for $\xi$, which is stated in Theorem \ref{ThmCont} below, we shall use a representation of $\xi(Y,\XX)$ in terms of a dimension reduction principle that preserves the key information about the degree of functional dependence of $Y$ on $\XX$.
-Therefore, we denote by \(Y'\) a conditional independent copy of \(Y\) relative to \(\XX\,,\) i.e.,
+For proving a first continuity result for $\xi$, stated in Theorem \ref{ThmCont} below, we shall use a representation of $\xi(Y,\XX)$ in terms of a dimension reduction principle that preserves the key information about the degree of functional dependence of $Y$ on $\XX$.
+Therefore, let \((Y,\XX)\) be a \((1+p)\)-dimensional random vector for some \(p\in \N.\) We denote by \(Y'\) a conditionally independent copy of \(Y\) relative to \(\XX,\) i.e.,

-where \(\eqd\) indicates equality in distribution and \(Y \perp Y' \mid \XX\) denotes conditional independence of \(Y\) and \(Y'\) given \(\XX\,.\) We refer to the bivariate random vector \((Y,Y')\) in \eqref{Assumption.DimR} as the \emph{Markov product} of \((\XX,Y)\), and point to related, copula-based concepts studied in \citet{darsow-1992, lageras-2010}.
-A basic property of the Markov product is that \(\XX\) and \(Y\) are independent if and only if $Y$ and $Y'$ are independent.
-Further, $Y$ perfectly depends on $\XX$ if and only if $Y = Y'$ almost surely, cf. \cite{sfx2022phi}.
+where \(\eqd\) indicates equality in distribution and \(Y \perp_\XX Y'\) denotes conditional independence of \(Y\) and \(Y'\) given \(\XX.\) We refer to the distribution of the bivariate random vector \((Y,Y')\) in \eqref{Assumption.DimR} as the \emph{Markov product} of \((Y,\XX)\) and point to related concepts such as the Markov product for copulas studied by \cite{darsow-1992, lageras-2010} and the Pick-Freeze sampling scheme by \cite{Gamboa-Klein-Lagnoux-2018, janon2014}.
+A basic property of the Markov product is that \(Y\) and \(\XX\) are independent if and only if $Y$ and $Y'$ are independent.
+Further, $Y$ perfectly depends on $\XX$ if and only if $Y = Y'$ almost \textit{surely}; see \cite{fuchs2025ArxivMP}.

-We make use of the following representation which states that \(\xi(Y,\XX)\) only depends on the diagonal of the distribution function of the Markov product \((Y,Y')\) and on the closure of the range of \(F_Y\,,\) see \cite[Proposition 2.5]{ansari2023MFOCI}.
-We denote by \(\Ran(F)\) the range of a distribution function \(F\,,\) and by \(\overline{A}\) the closure of a set \(A\subseteq [0,1]\,.\)
+We make use of the following representation which states that \(\xi(Y,\XX)\) only depends on the diagonal of the distribution function of the Markov product \((Y,Y')\) and on the closure of the range of \(F_Y\).
+Recall that \(\Ran(F_Y)\) is the range of the distribution function of \(Y,\) and \(\overline{A}\) denotes the closure of a set \(A\subseteq [0,1].\)

-\begin{lemma}[Representation of $\xi$]~~ \\ For \((Y,Y')\) in \eqref{Assumption.DimR}, Chatterjee's rank correlation satisfies
+\begin{lemma}[Representation of $\xi$; {\citet[Proposition 2.5]{ansari2023MFOCI}}]~~ \\ For \((Y,Y')\) in \eqref{Assumption.DimR}, Chatterjee's rank correlation satisfies